Skip to content

 First publication in English is by Sarella Arkkila titled “Young People and Their Modern Roots to Nature”, published in Uoma Journal no.1.

-• Sarella Arkkila and Aaro Sariola: NYRIS, Nordic Youth research Symposium (12-14 June 2024, Tampere, Finland)
+• Sarella Arkkila and Aaro Sariola: NYRIS, Nordic Youth Research Symposium (12-14 June 2024, Tampere, Finland)

 • Aaro Sariola: Symposium: Young people, democracy and climate action (24-26 September 2024, European Youth Centre Strasbourg)